By Matt Starkey

 9. Building a collection of investments instead of a well-crafted portfolio

 Are you investing with a plan or do you simply own a collection of investments?
 Great football teams like our hometown Kansas City Chiefs have a better chance of winning when everyone embraces and executes their role in the game plan for that week.
 Likewise, I believe you increase your chances for investment success when all of the holdings in your portfolio fulfill their role as well.
-For more information, visit our website at makinglifecount.com or contact Matt Starkey –email@example.com, (913) 345-1881.
+To get started linking your investments to an overall financial plan, schedule a meeting by clicking below, contact Matt Starkey –firstname.lastname@example.org, or call (913) 345-1881.